Starkey Hearing Aids

 Starkey makes premium hearing aids for all levels of hearing loss, programmed by an audiologist or other hearing health professional based on the results of your hearing test.
 In recent years, the company has established a position as a leading developer of emerging hearing aid technologies.

-- It was among the first to advance miniaturization technology to deliver "invisible hearing aids" that sit deep within the ear canal.
+- Starkey was among the first to advance miniaturization technology to deliver "invisible hearing aids" that sit deep within the ear canal.

 - Starkey was also an early entrant in the Made-for-iPhone hearing aid market with its Halo and Livio hearing aids.

-- Starkey’s IQ sound processing system makes it easier for hearing-aid wearers to understand speech in noisy environments.
+- Starkey claims its artificial intelligence (AI) sound processing system, Starkey Sound™, makes it easier for hearing-aid wearers to understand speech in noisy environments.

-- In 2018, Starkey introduced what it called the "first hearing aid with integrated sensors and artificial intelligence”; for example, a sensor-based fall-detection feature in the Starkey Livio AI hearing aid alerts medical responders if the you take a spill.
+- In 2018, Starkey introduced what it called the "first hearing aid with integrated sensors and artificial intelligence”; for example, a sensor-based fall-detection feature alerts medical responders if the you take a spill.